Sévérine: Racial analysis

 Gender studies scholar Lisa Funnell was critical of Sévérine as a character, arguing she was marked as the Asian other.
 Due to the film's focus on her black evening gown, make-up, and nails, Funnell said Skyfall represents Sévérine as a Dragon Lady to establish an expectation she would be a larger part of the story.
-While addressing this set-up, she likened Sévérine to Aki and Kissy Suzuki, both from You Only Live Twice (1967) since they all adhere to the racial stereotype of the "tragic Lotus Blossom", a term that she defined as a "submissive and industrious figure who is eager to please the white male hero".Funnell (2015): p.
+While addressing this set-up, she likened Sévérine to Aki (Akiko Wakabayashi) and Kissy Suzuki (Mie Hama), both from You Only Live Twice (1967) since they all adhere to the racial stereotype of the "tragic Lotus Blossom", a term that she defined as a "submissive and industrious figure who is eager to please the white male hero".Funnell (2015): p.
 82. To support this assessment, she pointed to Sévérine's lack of agency or impact on Skyfall's main narrative, and summed up Sévérine as "one of the most disempowered, pitiful, and tragic women in the Bond film franchise".
-In comparison to her positive perception of Wai Lin in the 1997 film Tomorrow Never Dies, Lisa Funnell dismissed Sévérine as based on outdated ideas.
+In comparison to her positive perception of Wai Lin (Michelle Yeoh) in the 1997 film Tomorrow Never Dies, Lisa Funnell dismissed Sévérine as based on outdated ideas.